father of indian constitution

 Conclusion

-After the promulgation of the Constitution on January 26, 1950, Ambedkar also known as the Father of Indian Constitution, returned to Bombay to recover his health.
+After the promulgation of the Constitution on January 26, 1950, Ambedkar, also known as the Father of the Indian Constitution, returned to Bombay to recover his health.
 He acknowledged that the Constitution still had its limits.
 However, various essential parts of the documents, such as federalism, liberal democracy, and reforms for minorities, showcase the impact of the father of the Indian Constitution.
-A year later, in 1951, he resigned from the post of Law Minister because of differences in views of the government and his.
-Even after his death, his social reforms reflected the people of Scheduled Castes and other minority communities.
+A year later, in 1951, he resigned from the post of Law Minister because of differences in views between the government and his.
+Even after his death, his social reforms reflected the people of the Scheduled Castes and other minority communities.

 Who is known as the father of Indian Constitution?